russross/s3fslite/README.md

 This fork has the following changes:

-*   S3fslite has a writeback cache that holds open files and files that were closed within the last few seconds.
+*   S3fslite has a write-back cache that holds open files and files that were closed within the last few seconds.
 This absorbs many of the requests that otherwise take a round-trip each to S3.
 For example, when `rsync` creates a file, it creates it with a temporary name, writes the data, sets the mode, sets the owner, sets the times, and then moves it over to its permanent name.
-    Without the writeback cache, each of these operations requires a round trip to the server.
+    Without the write-back cache, each of these operations requires a round trip to the server.
 With it, everything happens locally until the final version is uploaded with all of its metadata.

     To force a sync, do an `ls` in any directory.
 The `readdir` call